Wholesale Hardshell Spinner Luggage Sets | Custom Brand & OEM

 TSA-approved locks allow US Transportation Security Administration screeners to open luggage without destroying the lock, using master keys issued exclusively to TSA and other participating government agencies.
 The two approved lock programmes are Travel Sentry (red diamond logo) and Safe Skies (blue torch logo).
 Only locks manufactured under licence from these organisations carry the approval; there is no self-certification path.

 When sourcing, require the factory to provide the Travel Sentry or Safe Skies licence certificate for the specific lock part number used in your programme.
 Counterfeit TSA locks are common in the market — they carry the red diamond or blue torch logo but were not manufactured under licence and will not open with TSA master keys.
-An airline passenger whose bag is cut open because the lock is counterfeit becomes a return and a chargeback.
+Our audit service verifies TSA lock licence certificates, wheel durability test reports, and shell material specifications before production begins, following the same checks outlined in our factory audit checklist.
+For custom branding and packaging, our private label service manages logo application, hang tag design, and retail-ready packaging.

 For EU markets, TSA locks are not required by regulation but have become a consumer expectation for premium luggage.
 CE marking covers the luggage as a product (materials, safety) but does not address lock compliance — the TSA/Safe Skies certification is a separate commercial requirement.